How to Overwinter a Swallowtail Chrysalis until Spring?

 e.
 Gently pull on the chrysalis to remove it.
 If you’re not able to remove without applying pressure, try spraying the attachment point again.

 removal tip: if you’re wondering how we removed Eddie from the egg carton hole above, we cut open the carton, for easier access to the chrysalis.
 We used egg cartons to hold floral tubes with prickly ash (or other host plant) stem cuttings.
-Now we use floral tube racks.
+Now we use floral tubes with racks for feeding caterpillars.

 f.
 Place paper towels across the cage floor and then set the chrysalides by a mesh wall…the paper towels will collect any meconium (metabolic waste) the swallowtails expel when they emerge in spring.